 - Please be aware that successful applicants born outside Ireland will be required to provide appropriate documentation to confirm their legal status.

-NOTE: If English is not your first language you must complete a compulsory English Language Assessment, this will be held on the following dates Tuesday July 5th 2016 and August 16th 2016.
-The College Admissions Office will assign to you the date of your English Language Assessment.
+NOTE: If English is not your first language you must complete a compulsory English Language Assessment, this will be held on Tuesday 11th July 2017 and 22nd August 2017.
+The College Admissions Office will assign the date of your English Language Assessment to you.